TrisPatt/heritage-housing-predictive-analytics/README.md

 Success Criteria:
 A regression model with high predictive accuracy for house sale prices.
 The agreed metrics are 0.75 on R2 score for both Train and Test sets.
-An interactive dashboard enabling the client to visualize correlations and predict sale prices for her properties and other houses in Ames.
+An interactive dashboard enabling the client to visualise correlations and predict sale prices for her properties and other houses in Ames.

 2. Data Understanding
 Data Sources: